pristinakoon/pristinakoon.github.io/_pages/about.md

 ### **How to pronounce my name**

 Although I was named after the [capital of Kosova/o](https://www.britannica.com/place/Pristina), my parents adopted an Americanized pronunciation, and my first name is pronounced [prɪˈstinə] or pris-teen-ah.
-My surname/family name is represented by the Chinese character [官](https://dictionary.writtenchinese.com/worddetail/guan/2600/1/1) and pronounced [guan] or ku-an.
+My surname/family name is represented by the Chinese character [官](https://dictionary.writtenchinese.com/worddetail/guan/2600/1/1).